8 Reasons Why a Car Won’t Start

 - If you have a vehicle that isn’t driven very often, ensure that if you live in a climate where the seasons drastically change, you fill the tank before winter in the late fall.
 Gas stations switch their “summer fuel” with their “winter fuel” in the winter mix; additives often help eliminate moisture.

-If you suspect that there is water in your fuel tank, adding Heet to your tank after the fact will eliminate the water within your tank and will get you started.
+If you suspect water in your fuel tank, adding Heet to your tank after the fact will eliminate the water and get you started.
 Make sure you fuel at the nearest fuel station ASAP.

 4. Loss of Fuel Pressure or Prime

-Loss of fuel pressure or prime is probably one of the most common no-start scenarios.
+Fuel pressure or prime loss is probably one of the most common no-start scenarios.

 In the days leading up to a no-start condition, your car may: